HIWIN LOGO

 Retention Rate

-HIWIN is committed to providing comprehensive training resources and ensuring that employees are placed in roles that align with their talents and abilities.
-This approach enables employees to thrive in suitable positions and grow alongside the Company.
+HIWIN is committed to providing comprehensive training resources and ensuring that employees are placed in roles that match their talents and strengths.
+This approach enables employees to thrive in suitable positions and grow together with the Company.
 HIWIN upholds principles of fairness and objectivity in all aspects of talent acquisition, employment, development, and retention.
 HIWIN offers equal opportunities and resources to all employees.
-Through retention policies such as competitive compensation and benefits, training and development opportunities, employee health management, effective communication, and family-oriented activities, HIWIN ensures that every employee can work with peace of mind, unleash their potential, and experience continuous career growth.
+Through retention policies such as competitive compensation and benefits, professional development programs, employee health management, effective communication, and family-oriented activities, HIWIN ensures that every employee can work with peace of mind, realize their potential, and experience continuous career growth.

 Organic personnel mobility

 When an employee applies to resign, their supervisor and the HR department will conduct separate exit interviews to understand the true reasons behind the departure, triggering a mechanism to reassign or retain the employee when possible.
 HIWIN also regularly analyzes reasons for resignation to develop response measures.
-In 2023, we strengthened our care interviews and employee engagement surveys to monitor employee intentions, understand their thoughts, and offer assistance where needed.
-As a result, the turnover rate decreased to 10% in 2023, down 4% from 2022.
+The Human Resource Dept. continues to conduct employee care meetings and employee engagement surveys, integrating various measures to monitor employee trends, gain insight into their perspectives, and provide timely support when needed.
+In 2024, the turnover rate remained at 10%, consistent with the level in 2023.
 HIWIN firmly believes in maintaining a continuous influx of new talent and promoting organizational renewal.
 Therefore, we encourage appropriate personnel mobility to continually welcome like-minded partners.
 HIWIN strictly adheres to the regulations of the Labor Standards Act when handling cases involving employees deemed unfit for their roles, violations of Article 12 of the Labor Standards Act, or termination of employment contracts due to organizational operational changes.